 The applicable regime depends on the flight route and the operating carrier.

-Both may apply to flights between the UK and the EU/EEA — UK261 applies because the flight involves the UK; EU261 applies because the flight involves the EU.
-In practice, passengers can typically choose which jurisdiction to claim in, with UK courts and the UK CAA generally easier for UK-based passengers and EU national bodies generally easier for EU-based passengers.
+In practice, for the overlap case — UK ⇄ EU/EEA — passengers can typically choose which jurisdiction to claim in, with UK courts and the UK CAA generally easier for UK-based passengers and EU national bodies generally easier for EU-based passengers.
+For flights between the UK and non-EU destinations, only UK261 applies.

 Are the compensation amounts the same?